telepresenceio/telepresence/howtos/intercepts.md

    Normal traffic coming into the cluster through the Ingress (i.e. not coming from the preview URL) will route to services in the cluster like normal.

 <Alert severity="success">
-    <strong>Congratulations!</strong> You have now only intercepted traffic coming from your Preview URL, without impacting your teammates.
+    <strong>Congratulations!</strong> You have now only intercepted traffic coming from your preview URL, without impacting your teammates.
 </Alert>

 You can now: